 How to View a Full Desktop Website in Safari for iPhone

 Most iPhone users like to read and use websites specifically designed for mobile usage, which tend to simplify the user experience and focus attention a bit more.
 Since many websites detect you’re using an iPhone and automatically serve a mobile site (ours included) over the standard desktop site, there isn’t much involvement required from the user end.
-While this is generally a very good thing, sometimes users wish to see or use the full desktop version of an website on their iPhone, and that’s what a new feature in iOS Safari allows for.
+While this is generally a very good thing, sometimes users wish to see or use the full desktop version of an website on their iPhone, and that’s what this feature in iOS Safari allows for.

 The ability to switch from a mobile to desktop site is really intended for the iPhone and iPod touch, though the request feature in Safari does exist on iPad as well.
 Because most websites serve a full desktop site to the iPad by default, it’s a bit less useful there.

-Request a Desktop Site & Switch from a Mobile Site on Safari for iPhone
+Request a Desktop Site & Switch from a Mobile Site on Safari for iPhone with iOS 8 & iOS 7

 - From Safari, load the website mobile version that you wish to switch to a desktop site for